✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Editorial teams

-Refresh queue: stale reviews sorted by last-updated, filtered by category, with criteria scores visible to identify what to retest.
+Refresh queue: stale reviews sorted by last-updated, filtered by category, with criteria scores visible to identify exactly what to retest first.

 SEO leads

-Reviews with declining user ratings — spot products that aged poorly and either retest or de-emphasize.
+Reviews with declining user ratings — spot products that aged poorly and either retest or de-emphasize before rankings start eroding from trust signals.

 Reviewers

-Cross-check criteria-score patterns across your own reviews to catch unconscious scoring drift.
+Cross-check criteria-score patterns across your own reviews.
+Catch unconscious scoring drift before a pattern becomes a credibility problem with readers.

 Questions